Geometry of polarised varieties: Geometry of non-klt centres

 \end{prop} \begin{proof} \emph{Step 1}.
 In this step we show $G$ is an isolated non-klt centre of $(X,B+\Delta)$.
 We use the notation of \ref{constr-adjunction-non-klt-centre}.
 Remember that $(X,B+\Delta)$ is lc near the generic point of $G$.
 Also recall that $\Gamma+N=B+\Delta$,

 and $\rddown{\Gamma_Y}$ has a unique component $S$ mapping onto $G$ where $\pi$ denotes $Y\to X$.

 Assume $G$ is not an isolated non-klt centre.
 Then some non-klt centre $H\neq G$ of $(X,\Gamma+N)$ intersects $G$.
 Applying [\ref{B-compl}, Lemma 3.14(2)], we can choose $P_F\ge 0$ in its $\R$-linear equivalence class such that the pair $(F,\Theta_F+P_F)$ is not $\epsilon$-lc, a contradiction.
-Therefore, $(Y,\Gamma_Y+N_Y)$ is plt near $S$ because it is plt over the generic point of $G$ and any non-klt centre other than $S$ would map to a non-klt centre on $X$ other than $G$.
+Therefore, $(Y,\Gamma_Y+N_Y)$ is plt near $S$ because any non-klt centre other than $S$ would map to a non-klt centre on $X$ disjoint from $G$ because $G$ is an isolated non-klt centre and because $S$ is the unique non-klt place with centre $G$.
 In particular, no component of $\rddown{\Gamma_Y}-S$ intersects $S$ which implies that any prime exceptional divisor $J\neq S$ of $\pi$ is disjoint from $S$ because all the prime exceptional divisors of $\pi$ are components of $\rddown{\Gamma_Y}$.\\

 \emph{Step 2.} In this step we show that there is a natural number $p$ depending only on $\epsilon$ such that $pE_S$ has coefficients in $\Phi$ where $E_S=E_Y|_S$ and $E_Y=\pi^*E$.
 Note that $E_S$ and $E|_F$ are well-defined as $\Q$-Weil divisors as $\Supp E$ does not contain $G$.
 Moreover, $S$ is not a component of $E_Y$ and near $S$, $E_Y$ is just the birational transform of $E$ because no exceptional divisor $J\neq S$ of $\pi$ intersects $S$, by Step 1.
 Thus the coefficients of $E_Y$ near $S$ belong to $\Phi$.